35 perfect gifts to pamper the beauty lover in your life

 Stila All That Shimmers Shimmer & Glow Liquid Eye Shadow Set ($25; amazon.com)

-Stila's liquid eye shadows are easy to use and absolutely show stopping.
-One of their most popular shades -— Kitten, a glittering pinky nude color — is available in this adorable set of minis, along with Starlight, a light champagne and Vivid Smoky Quartz, a slightly darker brown espresso shade.
+Stila's liquid eye shadows are easy to use and absolutely show-stopping.
+One of the most popular shades -— Kitten, a glittering pinky nude color — is available in this adorable set of minis, along with Starlight, a light champagne, and Vivid Smoky Quartz, a slightly darker brown espresso shade.
 Perfect for the person who enjoys all things sparkly, this set makes for a perfect gift or stocking stuffer.

 Deborah Lippmann Treasure Chest 9-Piece Set ($45; sephora.com)